namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 9/21/23
+- Pulled 2 new minor demo feedback stories - 1451 and 1192 - so will be working on that today

 ### 9/20/23
-- Updated the FHA theme to fix their request - will send that out shortly
+- Updated the FHA theme and uploaded that to the SharePoint folder
-- Will get started on 1383 for adding sorting support to sections
+- Then started working on the sorting feature for sections - 1385 - finished

 ### 9/19/23
 - Fixed a bug where the `Add Content` button in the FHA template wasn't displaying correctly